ReginaExMachina/fire-emblem-matcher/README.md

 Matching Fire Emblem characters can be complicated.
 It doesn't get any easier if you care about good supports AND making the best possible child unit for combat.

-This program is designed to help players out.
+This program is designed to help players out!

 ##Getting Started